Adynomosaurus

 Adynomosaurus is a genus of lambeosaurine dinosaur from the Late Cretaceous of what is now Catalonia, Spain.
-First discovered in 2012, it was named in 2019 with the type and only species Adynomosaurus arcanus, as an addition to the very incomplete fossil record of hadrosaurides dinosaurs from the Late Cretaceous of Europe.
+First discovered in 2012, it was named in 2019 with the type and only species being Adynomosaurus arcanus.
 It is only known from scant material, but is distinguished from other hadrosaurs by its weakly developed shoulder blade which would have had underdeveloped musculature, which lends it its scientific name, partially from the Greek word for "weak".
 Its exact relationships with other hadrosaurs remain unresolved, with it not consistently being recovered as a relative of any other specific genera, though some studies have allied it with Tsintaosaurini or even found it outside of Hadrosauridae.
-It would have lived as part of a diverse coastal estuaryweak ecosystem, made up of meandering rivers and mud flats, and fits into a picture of major ecological turnover in the Maastrichtian age of Europe.
+It would have lived as part of a diverse coastal estuary ecosystem, made up of meandering rivers and mud flats.
+The discovery of Adynomosaurus adds to the very incomplete fossil record of hadrosaurid dinosaurs in the Late Cretaceous of Europe, and it fits into a picture of major ecological turnover that was occurring during the Maastrichtian stage in the region.